Monthly Health Inspections Overview

 Priority Items:

-Blade on can opener is dirty
+Can opener is dirty

-Pink slimy build-up on white baffle inside ice machine
+Slimy build-up on baffle inside ice machine

 Core Items: